kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 contract has modes they will be checked for exhaustiveness, consistently with the usual Kind 2 contract workflow.
 Every output of an imported node is assumed to depend on every input.
+This may lead Kind 2 to detect circular dependencies which does not exist in an _actual_ system, and thus reject an input model.
+To make Kind 2 accept such model, the imported node must be refined by decomposing it into smaller subnodes and specifying the dependencies among them.

 Partially defined nodes VS ``imported``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^